-For over forty years, The Land Institute has been deeply rooted-in-place on the prairies of central North America.
-And over the last decade, scientific interest in developing and testing perennial grain cultivars has grown exponentially and internationally.
-Today, The Land Institute facilitates collaborations with more than 50 researchers on six continents, and is now launching an initiative to formalize and scale the international movement toward a perennial future.
-New Roots International is The Land Institute’s new initiative to ignite and co-lead that movement together with the global community of perennial grain researchers and advocates.
+The Land Institute has been deeply rooted in North America’s central Great Plains for over forty years.
+Over the last decade, scientific interest in developing and testing perennial grain cultivars has grown exponentially and internationally.
+Today, The Land Institute facilitates collaborations with over 170 researchers on six continents as part of our initiative to formalize and scale the international movement to realize perennial grain agriculture.

-The Land Institute’s scientists have an unparalleled history of providing foundational knowledge in perennial grain development in collaborative service to international colleagues on six continents.
+The Land Institute’s scientists have a remarkable history of providing foundational knowledge in perennial grain development in collaboration with international colleagues on six continents.

-With this new initiative, The Land Institute will bring together a global network to build a movement that scales the research needed to develop perennial grain crops that are ecologically adapted, culturally valued, and economically viable at local and regional scales.
+With this initiative, The Land Institute brings together a global network to build a movement that scales the research needed to develop perennial grain crops ecologically adapted, culturally valued, and economically viable at local and regional scales.

-Together with a network of collaborators, NRI will:
+Together with a network of collaborators, the International Initiative is:

 - Grow the network to ensure a diverse and resilient effort is underway.